sbj6364/piano-sequencer/README.md

 # Piano Sequencer
 > Program that takes a text sequence and outputs the corresponding piano sequence.
+(Last Update: 2021.05.28)